Albina (religious patron): Biography

 Albina was born in Nola, possibly during the AD 360s based on the known date of birth of her daughter Melania in 383.
-She was from a wealthy Roman family, Ceionia gens: her father was Ceionius Rufius Albinus and her brother was Rufius Antonius Agrypnius.
+She was from a wealthy Roman family, Ceionia gens: her father was Ceionius Rufius Albinus and her brother was Rufius Antonius Agrypnius Volusianus.
 Her aunt was Avita, mother of Eunomia.
 She married Publicola and had a daughter who became the Christian Saint and Desert Mother, Melania the Younger.
 Melania married her cousin Valerius Pinianus c.396.

 Albina went with Melania and Pinnanius to Campania and Sicily after Publicola's death prior to 408.
 In c.410 the family moved to near Thagaste, where they stayed for seven years.
 In c.417 Albina accompanied Melania to Palestine and remained there until her death fourteen years later, c.431.

-Religious Politics
+Religious politics

 It's clear from surviving correspondence that Albina was seen as an influential woman in her own right, beyond association with her daughter.